Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 ### Project 2: Make an intelligent sound-light induction desk lamp

 - **Project description:** as the name implies, this project is to make a small lamp controlled by Sound and Light.
-We need to use the LED module.
-Of course, Light Sensor and Sound Sensor are also indispensable.
-In this way, you can achieve the function of the smart desk lamp: when the sound, the lamp will light up; If the environment turns dark, the lamp will automatically turn brighter.
+We need to use the LED module as output.
+Light sensor and sound sensor are used for input signals.
+In this way, you can achieve the function of the smart desk lamp: if the surrounding sound level is above certain pre-set value, then the LED light up, or if the surrounding light intensity is below certain value, the LED module also light up.